ReturnHelper/return-request-api-docs/source/index.rst

 This documentation listed the functions of Return Request API.

-Each function is provided with input and output object definition (if exist).
+Each function is provided with request and response object definition (if exist).
 Some objects may have an inherit class that you can use the parameters from it.

+**Our API is only designed for Server to Server integration.**

 Authenication
 -------------